Sporting JAX Soccer Academy

-Sporting JAX Soccer Academy is a soccer club in St. Johns, Florida, competing in the Southeast Division of USL League Two and USL W League.
+Sporting JAX Soccer Academy is a soccer club headquartered in St. Johns, Florida, competing in the Southeast Division of USL League Two and USL W League.

-Founded in 2014 through a merger, led by Steven Mail, of two northeastern clubs in Florida, Florida Elite Soccer Academy launched as a youth program.
+Founded in 2014 through a merger, led by Steven Mail, of two northeastern clubs in Florida, "Florida Elite Soccer Academy" launched as a youth program.
 In 2018, they announced a partnership with English Premier League club Tottenham Hotspur.

 They were announced as an expansion club for USL League Two to begin play in 2019.
 They started their debut season with a three match home winning streak.
 They finished their inaugural season in 4th place in the Southeast Division.

 On November 25, 2024, they announced a partnership with United Soccer League club Sporting JAX.